 White Creek Christian Academy Student Rules Full Steam & Sport students

-Attendance All students (except pre-school) are required to attend the same number of days as the White County School System.
+Attendance All students (except pre-school) are required 180 school days.
 Class attendance is expected except in cases of excused absences.
 Excused absences include the following: Covid diagnosis, Covid symptoms after exposure, personal illness, family emergencies, approved educational activities, doctor and dental appointments, special and religious holidays observed by the student’s faith, absence that is mandated by order of government agencies or court order, and conditions rendering attendance impossible or hazardous to student’s health.
 High school students may have as many as seven (unexcused or excused) absences per semester.
 Middle school students may have as many as ten absences per semester and elementary students may have fifteen absences per semester.
 More absences are permitted if there are doctor’s excuses.
 The same rules apply to tardies.
 A student is considered tardy if they are not in their homeroom when the 8:10 bell rings.
 If a student misses more than 15 minutes of a class, whether tardy or whether picked up early, it is considered an absence instead of a tardy.
 Excused tardies must follow the same guidelines as excused absences.
 Excessive tardies or absences could lead to loss of credit or automatic failure of grade.

 Students transferring from another school must meet the requirements stated above and the following conditions before being considered for enrollment: